idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/science-imaging-in-processmeerkat.md

 * **pbthreshold** : The PB gain threshold below which to mask the PB and the PB corrected image.
 The PB is generated using the `katbeam` package.

+* **pbband** : One of `LBand`, `UHF`, or `SBand`.
+The coefficients from the selected band are used to generate the primary beam.
+This is necessary because the different bands have overlapping frequencies, and the PB characteristics are different across the different bands, even at overlapping frequencies.

 * **mask** : Path to a CLEAN mask or a CASA region file.
 This is normally auto-populated by the pipeline if science imaging is queued up after